 The Company was taxed as a C corporation for its 2012 taxable year.
 Beginning with its 2013 taxable year, the Company may elect to be treated as a RIC under subchapter the Code, if management determines that it is in the best interests of the Company to do so and the Company is able to satisfy the requirements under subchapter M of the Code.
 As a RIC, we generally will not be required to pay corporate-level federal income taxes on any ordinary income or capital gains that we distribute to our stockholders as dividends.
 To obtain and maintain our RIC tax treatment, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
-There can be no assurances that we will be able to satisfy the requirements to qualify as a RIC under Subchapter M of the Code.
 See "Distributions" and "Material U.S. Federal Income Tax Considerations."